Need to repot your ever vibrant Schlumbergera bridgessii?

-Read on to find out everything you need to know about when why and how to repot a Christmas cactus (thanksgiving cactus).
+Read on to find out step-by-step on what you need to know about when why and how to repot a Christmas cactus (also known as Easter cactus, Thanksgiving cactus or simply holiday cactus).

 Christmas cactus is a popular houseplant because of its dazzling lilac or pink tubular flowers that bloom for a long time.